NicolasSiver/nodebb-plugin-ns-points/README.md

 ### Topic View

 Every post will have additional field: `points`.
-If you want to use client-side ranking calculation, you could require ranking helper via `forum/points/ranking` and don't forget to add points settings to your `topic.tpl`, add this line: `<!-- IMPORT partials/variables/points_settings.tpl -->`
+If you want utilize points calculation feature in topic view, you should use theme that supports such type of integration.

 ## TODO